andyCheigh/face_tool/README.md

 # Face Tool

-Face Tool provides a convenient GUI for non-tech users to pre-process face images.
+Face Tool provides a convenient GUI for non-tech users to draw bounding boxes around faces in the image.

 ### Functions
 1) Adjust size of the bounding boxes